Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling equivalences and transversals

 \begin{defin} Let $\Omega$ be a space of Delone sets.
 The \emph{canonical transversal} of $\Omega$ is the set

 That is, it is the set of all Delone sets in $\Omega$ which have a point at the origin. \end{defin}

-\begin{defin} Let $\Omega$ be a tiling space (or a space of Delone set).
+\begin{defin} Let $\Omega$ be a tiling space (or a space of Delone sets).
 A transversal for $\Omega$ is given by a factor map $\ron D: \Omega \ra \Omega'$ to a space of Delone sets, and is defined by